 Aligning development and testing is a crucial step in using outsourced software testing services.
 In most cases, development teams and external testers lack coordination and are not able to communicate openly and freely.

-This lack of communication leads to late updates to tests plans, unclear bug reports and poor understanding of application requirements.
+This lack of communication leads to late updates to test plans, unclear bug reports, and poor understanding of application requirements.
 As a result, both teams ultimately miss iteration goals and deadlines.
 This is why senior managers should make sure that both teams work with complete cooperation and mutual understanding.

 Choose Your Right Software Testing Outsourcing Partner